WhatsTheDeetz/kip/KIP0/KIP0.md

 ### KIP0b4 Proposal types

-* **General** Used for operational decisions, resource allocation, and matters that mostly affect the DAO's internal stakeholders, along with the parties named in the proposal.
+* `general` Used for operational decisions, resource allocation, and matters that mostly affect the DAO's internal stakeholders, along with the parties named in the proposal.

-* **Technical** Used for propsals that impact all integrated systems.
+* `technical` Used for propsals that impact all integrated systems.
 New smart contracts, APIs, algorithms, and technical conventions fall under this type.

-* **Meta** Used for proposals about the proposal process itself, or defining a subproposal process.
+* `meta` Used for proposals about the proposal process itself, or defining a subproposal process.

 ### KIP0b5 Proposal statuses

-* **Pre-Draft** The proposal is a work in progress available for public comment, but has not yet been entered into the permanent governance repository.
+* `pre-draft` The proposal is a work in progress available for public comment, but has not yet been entered into the permanent governance repository.

-* **Draft** The proposal has received public comment and been entered into the permanent governance repository.
+* `draft` The proposal has received public comment and been entered into the permanent governance repository.

-* **Last-Call** The proposal has received Sophon review and recommendation.
+* `last-call` The proposal has received Sophon review and recommendation.
 It is ready for final evaluation by DAO tokenholders.

-* **Accepted** The proposal has received a Sophon recommendation of "Accept" (see [KIP0d2]), and tokenholders did not object.
+* `accepted` The proposal has received a Sophon recommendation of "Accept" (see [KIP0d2]), and tokenholders did not object.
 It now represents part of the current policy of the DAO, unless or until it has been replaced (see [KIP0e1]).

-* **Rejected** The proposal has received a Sophon recommendation of "Reject" (see [KIP0e2]), and tokenholders did not object.
+* `rejected` The proposal has received a Sophon recommendation of "Reject" (see [KIP0e2]), and tokenholders did not object.

-* **Deferred** The proposal has received a Sophon recommendation of "Defer" (see [KIP0e2]), and tokenholders did not object.
+* `deferred` The proposal has received a Sophon recommendation of "Defer" (see [KIP0e2]), and tokenholders did not object.

-* **Withdrawn** The proposal has been withdrawn by the author, or as the result of inactivity for an extended period of time.
+* `withdrawn` The proposal has been withdrawn by the author, or as the result of inactivity for an extended period of time.

 ### KIP0b6 Proposal licensing